Indiana University Dance Marathon: Marathon weekend

 The marathon takes place at the Indiana University Tennis Center, located on campus just north of Assembly Hall and Memorial Stadium, from Friday to Sunday one weekend in November.
 Those volunteering, or dancing, stand for 12, 24, or 36 hours in honor of those who cannot.

 Before the event, all dancers participate in Color Wars fall semester long competition between 8 color teams that compete during the months leading up to the marathon and throughout the duration of the 36 hour dance marathon event.
 Dancer organizations are randomly divided into color teams and work together to earn points for their color by participating in weekly competitions, fundraising, 3 large-scale events, marathon stage games, and marathon participation.
 The winner of color wars for the year is announced at the marathon just before the raising of the total.

 Committee members come together to set up, run the event and inspire others for the duration of the weekend.
 The marathon starts at 8 PM Friday night with dancers running into the gym to the song, "Eye of the Tiger."
 The executive council is then introduced and the dancers get to witness the famous IUDM Linedance for the first time.
 After the opening ceremonies, the teams are split up in a variety of stations around the center, including stations geared toward learning the linedance, hospitality and sports activities.

 At certain times all teams and committee members come together to hear artist and speakers perform, participate in activities on stage and listen to Riley stories.
-Every year, IUDM has many visitors during the duration of the marathon, including IU alumni, faculty and administration, donors, and most importantly, the Riley families.
-Everyone at the marathon gathers to meet and listen to dozens of Riley children tell their stories.
-Each Riley kid walks down a red carpet, through the crowd, and up onto the stage, as each participant cheers them onward.
-During theirs presentations, the room falls silent and everyone uses this moment as a reminder of why they are standing.

-As the marathon comes to a conclusion, the presidential address is given and all participants gather to remember those to which they stand for.
-Finally, the total is raised officially marking the end of the marathon and showing the hard work put in by thousands over the course of the year.